 Monastery of Agios Stefanos

 The monastery of Agios Stefanos is the most accessible monastery.
 Visitors simply cross a small bridge to reach the entrance.
-Today, Agios Stefanos is a nunnery. and has beautiful gardens.
+Today, Agios Stefanos is a nunnery.
+It has beautiful gardens.

 Monastery of Holy Trinity